Skip to content

 DiskGiB3110

-To set custom sandbox resources, use the Resources class.
+Use the Resources class to set custom sandbox resources.
 All resource parameters are optional and must be integers.
 If not specified, Daytona will use the default values.
 Maximum values are per-sandbox limits set at the organization level.

 from daytona import Daytona, CreateSandboxFromImageParams, Image, Resources